polaris-slo-cloud/polaris-scheduler/go/orchestration/README.md

 # RAINBOW Kubernetes Controllers

-This directory contains RAINBOW's Kubernetes controllers and CRDs written in Go.
+This directory contains all RAINBOW's Kubernetes controllers and CRDs written in Go, except for the scheduler.

+There are some RAINBOW-specific data structures that are used in the controllers:

+* Service Graph
+* Node Topology Graph

 ## Node Topology Graph